trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 Arduino:
 --------
+(A Zero export example with a SDM630 3-phase energy meter can be found here: https://github.com/trucki-eu/SDM630-zero-export-controller-Arduino- )
 You can combine a SoftwareSerial lib with the ModbusMaster lib (by Doc Walker) to control the RS485 Interface pcb.
 Connect the pins D8/D9 of the master Arduino to the UART Port.
 If you power the Arduino master from another power supply (i.e. PC USB) do not connect 5V to your master Arduino:

 <img src="/assets/images/Arduino.PNG" height="400">